18 Feb Visiting Sai Yok National Park, Thailand

 If you wish to continue by bus, you can board another bus from the Kanchanaburi bus stop to Sangklaburi and get down at the Sai Yok National Park Bus stop.
 The buses run every 30 mins from 6 am to 5 pm.
 From the bus stop, you can take a motorcycle taxi for a 3km ride to Sai Yok National Park’s visitor centre.
 The park’s staff will assist you in getting a motorcycle taxi while returning.

-Another option is to take the same train (as above) from Kanchanaburi to Nam Tok but take note of the timings.
+Another option is to take the same train (as above) from Kanchanaburi to Nam Tok but takes note of the timings.
 No other local trains run on this route.

-You can choose to do a day tour to Sai Yok National Park as well but I won’t recommend it.
+You can choose to do a day tour of Sai Yok National Park as well but I won’t recommend it.
 Staying overnight at a floating hotel is a fantastic experience.